asoffer/reflect-this-presentation/cppnow-2023/intro.md

 But this is also a talk about API design.
 I'm going to use mixins as a case study in design.

+If I convince you of one thing, it's that the there is a ton of fertile ground in the design space here.
+In the library space, as well as at the language-level.